RauxaRepo/Node-Sails-Coding-Challenge/coding_challenge.md

 - Add contact.
 This screen captures data for the profile.
 Specifically, the image, user name, phone and email address.
 - Contact details.
 Clicking on an individual contact from the list screen should display this screen.
 All profile data should be shown - photo, name, email, phone.

+As part of the code we want to add Mocha tests for each endpoint, to test good and bad data sent to the endpoints.
+Also, please include Istanbul in your tests, with that tool we want to guarantee all lines in your code are tested by Mocha.

 Technical spec
 --------------